Military beret: Serbia

 The Serbian Armed Forces are wearing berets as their standard headdress.

 Singapore

-The Singapore Armed Forces and Singapore Police Force have adopted the beret as their standard headdress.
+The Singapore Armed Forces have adopted the beret as their standard headdress.
 The different color divisions are as follows:

-The berets are all adorned with the Singapore Armed Forces coat of arms, with the exception of the Air Force beret, Military Police beret, navy beret, Digital and Intelligence Service beret and police beret which are adorned with their respective cap-badge.
+The berets are all adorned with the Singapore Armed Forces coat of arms, with the exception of the Air Force beret, Military Police beret, navy beret, Digital and Intelligence Service beret which are adorned with their respective cap-badge.
 Officers in the navy have a different cap-badge from the ratings.
 Officers of the rank of colonel and above have a different cap-badge.